bildpunkt/suguri/README.md

 # suguri

-Suguri is a bot for [Discord](https://discordapp.com) which enables Server admins to quickly create a set of roles.
+Suguri is a bot specifically written for the [Discord](https://discordapp.com) server [100% Pure Orange Juice](https://discord.gg/JXDx6Mg) which enables the Server admins to quickly create a set of roles.
 Users then can use the role names to (de)assign these roles to themselves.

 **NOTE:** These roles are only for visual sake, as they have no special permissions assigned to them.
 They inherit the default permission set.